 9. Certina DS Action Chrono 200m Quartz: $550

-This model was introduced only a year ago and is powered by the Swiss ETA G10.211 quartz chronograph movement, which is known for its accuracy and reliability.
+This model started selling back in 2009 and is powered by the Swiss ETA G10.211 quartz chronograph movement, which is known for its accuracy and reliability.
 Certina DS Action Chrono is a relatively expensive one.
 However, besides the obvious premium for the “Swiss Made” badge on its black dial, there is also a set of amenities you will not often see in Japanese quartz divers.
 Like, say, a scratch-resistant sapphire crystal with anti-reflective treatment.

 The Action Chrono is available either on a black rubber strap or on a satin-finished stainless steel bracelet.

 10. CX Swiss Military Argonaut 1000 TQ Quartz: $1500

 The gorgeous CX Swiss Military Argonaut 1000 TQ is not just any ordinary diver you can buy at the nearest jewelry store.
 Hidden inside its heroically proportioned case (46 mm in diameter and 17 mm in height) is Ronda cal.
 5030.D quartz chronograph movement.
 Equipped with a helium escape valve and a thick sapphire crystal, the titanium case is good to protect the movement for depths up to 1000 meters!

 Its massive titanium bracelet is provided with a double safety folding clasp and an integrated extension for a wetsuit.

 Nevertheless, the Argonaut is the most expensive in this Top-10 and it will take you some effort to find one on eBay since the watch was thrown to market at a limited lot of only 200 examples.

 Well, here we go.
 The list that I compiled may look a little too biased for those who prefer Swiss-made models.
 However, I tried to make my judgment depending on the real virtues of respective models, such as dependability, accuracy, and expected life span.
 If you still believe that the top-priced goods will give you the most satisfaction, the final choice is yours.